mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 * `road_net2` - A network that retains all of the ties of the above network but also connects isolated nodes that are within 50 Kms of one of the road network settlements
 * `road_net3` - A network that retains all of the ties of the first road network but connects each isolate to its nearest neighbor among the road network settlements

 First let's read in the [data file](data/road_networks.RData) that contains all three networks and start by plotting them in turn on a map.
 We are using a custom network map function here that is save in a file called [map_net.R](scripts/map_net.R) that takes locations with decimal degrees locations and plots a network directly on a map.
-We will go over the specifics of the function in more detail in the [Network Visualization](#Visualization) section but here we simply call the script directly from the .R file.
+We will go over the specifics of the function in more detail in the [Network Visualization](#Visualization) and [Spatial Networks](#SpatialNetworks) sections but here we simply call the script directly from the .R file.
 Make sure you have the libraries initialized below to replicate this map.

 ```r